Integration Patterns

 If you use Guardrails AI for LLM validation,

-NOPE provides an official validator that wraps /v1/screen.
+NOPE provides an official validator that wraps /v1/evaluate.

 from guardrails import Guard